 - Keep counters and surfaces clean.

-- Prevent home access by keeping doors, windows and vents closed when possible.
+- Keep doors, windows and vents closed when possible.

 - Properly screen windows and seal potential entryways, repairing any rips or tears in screens.

 - If you have dogs, horses or other animals near the home, remove feces from the yard and surrounding areas.

 If you suspect or discover a house fly infestation on your property, contact a licensed pest control professional to properly assess the situation and develop a plan of action.